PiotrWi/AutonomousVehicle/README.md

 Educational project from automotive domain.
 Its goal is to create mobile robots with sensor and utilizing some knowledge from ADAS systems.
-Project can be run in 2 environments:

- - Local PC.
-Here we can execute some "hardware in the loop" tests before we deploy software to real target.
+Project consist of 3 entities:

- - Raspberry PI based machine.
+ - Robot application: application executed in Raspberry PI module.
+It consist as a driver.
+ - ClientApp: Gui application to controll a robot.
+ - PythonAccessLib: Library to controll robot from python scripts.

 ## Vehicle ##

 Vehicle consist of:

  - Raspberry PI 4 version B

 ## Environment setup
-Build environment for PC
+### Build environment for PC ###

 Install boost libraries:

  - mkdir boost